pechyony/advanced-lane-detection/writeup.md

 The following image shows the rectangles as they move through search windows, pixels assigned to each line and corresponding polynomials.
 Red pixels are assigned to the left line and red pixels are assigned to the right line.

 ![alt text][image5]

+Additional examples of such images are located in the folder output_images/fit_lane folder.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.